Rent and charges

 How can I request a statement of account?

-We post rent statements to all tenants once a year but you can also request a statement at any other time from our customer services team on 01284 767224.
+We normally post rent statements to all tenants quarterly but you can also request a statement at any other time from our customer services team on 01284 767224.